Jim Cramer: Buy the Dip on These 3 Stocks Now

 © ojbyrne / Flickr

-A sharp sector rotation has knocked down some of the market’s steadiest names, and Jim Cramer told CNBC viewers this week that the dislocations are exactly the kind of setup patient investors should welcome.
+A sharp sector rotation knocked down some of the market’s steadiest names, and Jim Cramer told CNBC viewers this week that the resulting dislocations are exactly the kind of setup patient investors should welcome.
 On the July 6 episode of Mad Money, Cramer framed the pullback this way: “These rotations create dislocations that seem to come out of nowhere.
 And sometimes those dislocations can give you incredible opportunities to high quality companies at a discount that shouldn’t even exist.
 And it wouldn’t if it weren’t for the rotation.”

 Cramer named three specific dip-buy candidates on the following night’s show.